ronilaukkarinen/vscode-settings/README.md

 These plugins are fully supported by my vscode settings.json already.

+## Keymaps
-15. If you want to import your Sublime Keymaps, [go through this documentation](https://marketplace.visualstudio.com/items?itemName=ms-vscode.sublime-keybindings).
+If you want to import your Sublime Keymaps, [go through this documentation](https://marketplace.visualstudio.com/items?itemName=ms-vscode.sublime-keybindings).
 16. All done!

 If you don't want to use CSS customizations, make sure you have these lines set: